2410030197-bhuvan/the-flavour-of-taste/README.md

 + Profile to save your calorie needs, allergens, diet info and meal-plans.

-### This is the directory structure of the project:

-Github Repository: <a href="https://github.com/chris-kck/Sous-Chef">Click here</a>

 root/ ``` project root directory```<br>
 ├─ bin/ ``` web server launch & project startup```<br>